HeT-Delwadiya/HMDb/README.md

-# HMDb
- a movie db website build using angular.

 ## Description

-an IMDB clone which uses themoviesdb's api to get movie/series data.
+An IMDB clone which uses themoviesdb's api to get movie/series data.
 It is build using angular 14.

 ## Demo

-  * This app is deployed on Heroku.
+  * This app is deployed on github pages.
 Please check it out :smile: https://het-delwadiya.github.io/HMDb/.

 ## Install